sherar/k8s-docker-registry-redis/README.md

 ```

-Improvements/Ideas:
+# Improvements / Ideas:
-- User AWS S3 for storage as it's cheaper than Persistent Volumes
+- AWS S3 is a better solution for storage as it's cheaper than Persistent Volumes

-Comments:
+# Comments:
-- For the garbage collect cron job I've set a crontab that performs `garbage-collect` internally in registry container
+- For the garbage collect cron job I've set a crontab that performs `garbage-collect` internally in registry container rather than using a Kubernetes CronJob